Feature Store concepts

 Feature tables

 Features are organized as feature tables.
-Each table is backed by a Delta table and additional metadata.
+Each table must have a primary key, and is backed by a Delta table and additional metadata.
+Feature table metadata tracks the data sources from which a table was generated and the notebooks and jobs that created or wrote to the table.

-A feature table must have a primary key.
 Features in a feature table are typically computed and updated using a common computation function.

 You can publish a feature table to an online store for real-time model inference.